 Hilo Seaside Hotel is 4 miles from downtown Hilo and 1.5 miles from the airport; Hawaii Volcanoes National Park is 26 miles away.More

 Comfortable and in decent neighborhood.
 Is rather plain and if you are into "lots of amenities and luxury, this is not a fancy chain hotel nor for you.
 An old plantation home that is quaint and interesting with a nice vegetarian breakfast of fruits and home made breads with great coffee provided.
 Fun and different.

 Situated near the airport, this hotel is 4.4 mi (7.1 km) from Kaumana Caves County Park and within 32 mi (52 km) of Akaka …More

 Very clean renovated room, friendly owner, she have nice super friendly dog :-).
 Made us feel at home.
 Breakfast on the porch was amazing with fresh fruit from her own beautiful tropical garden.
 There is a river behind the backyard and waterfalls right down the street withing walking distance.
 I'd recommend this place very nice.

-Situated in a rural location, this boutique bed & breakfast is within 6 mi (10 km) of Kalakaua Park, Pacific Tsunami Museum …More
+Situated in Hilo, this bed & breakfast is 0.6 mi (1 km) from Kaumana Springs Wilderness and within 3 mi (5 km) of Lyman …More

 Sugar was once king in Hilo.
 Now, the town is known for its bay, shops, and farmers market that teems with exotic fruit.
 Swaying hips abound at Hilo’s Merrie Monarch Festival, a week-long hula contest held after Easter.
 Hawaii Volcanoes National Park is nearby.
 There, Kilauea is the hottest attraction as one of the world’s most active volcanoes.
 At its helm is Pele, the Hawaiian volcano goddess.